Wigan (UK Parliament constituency)

-Wigan is a constituency in Greater Manchester, represented in the House of Commons of the UK Parliament since 2010 by Lisa Nandy of the Labour Party, who also serves as the Shadow Housing and Levelling Up Secretary.
+Wigan is a constituency in Greater Manchester, represented in the House of Commons of the Parliament of the United Kingdom.
+The seat has been represented by Lisa Nandy of the Labour Party since 2010.
+Nandy currently serves as Secretary of State for Culture, Media and Sport under the government of Keir Starmer.

 History

 Wigan was incorporated as a borough on 26 August 1246, after the issue of a charter by Henry III.
 In 1295 and January 1307 Wigan was one of the significant places called upon to send a representative, then known as a 'burgess', to the Model Parliament.
 However, for the remainder of the medieval period the seat was not summoned to send an official despite being one of only four boroughs in Lancashire possessing Royal Charters; the others were Lancaster, Liverpool and Preston.
 This changed in the Tudor period with Henry VIII's grant of two Members of Parliament to the town.

 Following the Redistribution of Seats Act 1885, single-member constituencies were imposed nationwide, meaning the seat saw a reduction of the number of its members.

 The death of Roger Stott in office in 1999 made him the fourth Wigan MP in the twentieth century to die in office (uniquely for a constituency in the United Kingdom); the others were John Parkinson, Ronald Williams and William Foster.